boetiusj/hugo/content/pages/estimate-thanks.md

 **Are you insured?** Every painter should carry General Liability insurance with not less than $1 million in coverage.
 This insurance protects the homeowner from damage done by the painter, e.g. 5 gallons of white latex is spilled on your new roof or a ladder crashes onto your convertible.
 Repair work?
 That falls under carpentry and requires a separate rider.
 Proper insurance is Business 101.
 Of course, if these accidents really didn’t happen nobody would need insurance.

 > Membership in trade organizations like PCA indicates a level of professional commitment.

-**Are your painters employees or independent contractors?** Employees will be covered by their employers’ general liability insurance,independent contractors should each be individually insured.
-It’s fairly common for painters to hire independent contractors; it is much less common for each individual contractor to be properly insured.

-A company’s general liability policy does not cover independent contractors.
-Murphy’s Law dictates that the only independent contractor that you haven’t verified insurance on will be the one that…

 **May I have a copy of your insurance certificate for my files?** “Trust, but verify” is still good advice.
 If the certificate doesn’t answer the above questions a call to the insurance agent should clear things up.